 A host of reasons exist for your hard drive to just go bye-bye: it could be a pure hardware problem, a mechanical failure – which is very difficult to deal with, or it could be rooted in the software, a logical failure – your drive partitions may have been erased or your OS has gone a bit bonkers.
 The key in recovering your lost data is to know what to do in the eventuality that a hard drive crash happens to you.

-Recover Hard Disk With Data Recovery Pro
+Recover Hard Disk With Stellar Windows Data Recovery

 The very first thing you have to remember is your data is still there.
 It hasn’t been erased and it is still recoverable – so that means don’t panic and do things willy-nilly.
 Don’t write anything to your hard drive – you may end up deleting the data that you were trying to save.
 But, the fact that it’s still there doesn’t mean you can take it easy in your hard disk recovery efforts.
 The longer you wait, the bigger the chance that your data gets deleted.